Michele Carter

 Dan has exhibited his work at the Stones Gallery on Kauai, Bank of the West in Los Gatos, and participated in a group art exhibit at Herbst International Exhibition Hall in the Presidio, San Francisco.

+Dan's interest in miniatures started as a young boy when he discovered scale model car kits, a hobby that has continued into his adult life.
 After helping Michele build her first dollhouse from a kit, he discovered he had an interest in creating 1/12th scale buildings from his own imagination.
-Dan has built several buildings from scratch, including Vincent Van Gogh's "Yellow House" in Arles, France, a replica of his grandfather's garage as he remembers it as a child, and his most recent project, a wooden shoe sailboat.
+Dan has built several buildings from scratch, including Vincent Van Gogh's "Yellow House" in Arles, France, a replica of his grandfather's garage as he remembers it as a child, an historically correct Hawaiian hut, and a wooden-shoe sailboat.

-© 2005, PepperWood Miniatures.
+© 2009, PepperWood Miniatures.
 All Rights Reserved